Network Configuration Backups in rConfig V8 Core

 # Backup with debug output (shows detailed connection info)php artisan rconfig:download-device 1001 -d

-# Search by integration host ID (for synced devices)php artisan rconfig:download-device 1001 -iDownload Multiple Devices
+# Search by integration host ID (for synced devices)php artisan rconfig:download-device 1001 -iDownload multiple devices:

-Section titled “Download Multiple Devices”php artisan rconfig:download-device 1001 1002 1003Download by Category
+php artisan rconfig:download-device 1001 1002 1003Download by category:

-Section titled “Download by Category”# Backup all devices in category ID 5php artisan rconfig:download-category 5
+# Backup all devices in category ID 5php artisan rconfig:download-category 5

-# Multiple categoriesphp artisan rconfig:download-category 5 6 7Download by Tag
+# Multiple categoriesphp artisan rconfig:download-category 5 6 7Download by tag:

-3. Scheduled Task-Based Backups
+3. Scheduled task-based backups

 Scheduled tasks are the primary backup method for production environments.
 Tasks define:

-- When backups run (schedule with time/frequency)
+- When backups run (schedule with time and frequency)

 - What gets backed up (device selection via categories, tags, or specific devices)